 DO NOT TOUCH!!
 In the first 48 hours after the procedure, refrain from touching or wetting brows.
 Scabs will naturally form on the brow to protect the skin during this time.

 START APPLYING GRAPESEED OIL OR A&D OINTMENT.
 Make sure your hands are completely clean before applying twice a day (morning & evening).
-Remove the ointment from brows after 10 minutes, and avoid friction by DABBING gently with a clean tissue.
-DO NOT WIPE.
-Continue to apply for 7 days.
+Continue to apply for 10 days.

 KEEP DRY!
 Do not let any water, lotion, soap, or makeup touch your eyebrow area during the first 7 days after your procedure.
-Clean the face with a washcloth or cleaning wipe.
+Dab the face with paper towel only.
 Do not splash water on the face.

 THINGS TO AVOID 14 days after procedure: